-Every year, it is solemnized at the Njangattiri Bhagavathi Temple in Pattambi town, Palakkad district which is located a distance of 100 kilometres from Coimbatore in Tamil Nadu.
-As per Malayalam month of Karkkidakam, This Festival will fall on 20th July in 2018.
+Every year, it is solemnized at the Njangattiri Bhagavathi Temple in Pattambi town, Palakkad district which is located a distance of 100 kilometers from Coimbatore in Tamil Nadu.
+As per the Malayalam month of Karkkidakam, Njangattiri Aanayoottu in Kerala celebrates on Friday, 22 July 2022.

-In Kerala, the date and time of every single festival as well as the local traditions (customs) are followed in accordance with Malayalam calendar.
-Therefore, the populace of Kerala prefer to commemorate any religious ceremony by cross-checking it with Malayalam Holy Book.
+In Kerala, the date and time of every single festival as well as the local traditions (customs) are followed in accordance with the Malayalam calendar.
+Therefore, the populace of Kerala prefers to commemorate any religious ceremony by cross-checking it with Malayalam Holy Book.

 Monsoon in Kerala is the time for Reawakening:

 A large quantity of healthy and nutritive food-stuffs is cooked on the day of the festival inside the temple premises.
-In each and every famous temple or religious places, there is one foremost priest who performs the basic rituals and customs in the sanctum-sanctorum.
-At the time of the ritual, the main priest or the pandit is the one who feed the elephant first with proper set of custom and tradition, followed by the worshipers in the temple complex.
+In each and every famous temple or religious place, there is one foremost priest who performs the basic rituals and customs in the sanctum-sanctorum.
+At the time of the ritual, the main priest or the pandit is the one who feeds the elephant first with a proper set of customs and traditions, followed by the worshipers in the temple complex.

-Kerala is full of alluring landscapes, charming riversides, emerald backwaters, lofty mountains and unlimited adventure.
-Being the most attractive state of India, we suggest you to take a visit to discover awe-inspiring festivals and its alluring rituals, especially in the month of June-July that for sure will leave imprints on your soul and heart.
+Kerala is full of alluring landscapes, charming riversides, emerald backwaters, lofty mountains, and unlimited adventure.
+Being the most attractive state of India, we suggest you take a visit to discover awe-inspiring festivals and their alluring rituals, especially in the month of June-July that for sure will leave imprints on your soul and heart.